Are The Risks Of Drugs That Enhance Imaging Tests Overblown?

 With other physicians now primed to the possibility, similar reports began appearing.
 By the 1970s, renal injury had become a "well-known complication" of contrast in patients with risk factors for kidney disease, like diabetes.
 By 1987, intravenous contrast was proclaimed to be the third-leading cause of hospital-acquired kidney failure.

 The belief that contrast agents were risky had a significant effect on how often doctors used them.
 In a 1999 survey of European radiologists, 100 percent of respondents believed that CIN occurred in at least 10-20 percent of at-risk patients, and nearly 20 percent believed it occurred in over 30 percent of such patients.
-A 2006 survey found that 94 percent of radiologists considered contrast to be contraindicated beyond a certain threshold of renal function—a threshold that nearly 1 in 10 middle-aged American men could exceed.
+A 2006 survey found that 94 percent of radiologists considered contrast to be contraindicated beyond a certain threshold of renal function — a threshold that nearly 1 in 10 middle-aged American men could exceed.

 But Dr. Jeffrey Newhouse, a professor of radiology at Columbia University, had a hunch that something wasn't quite right with the conventional wisdom.
-He's administered contrast thousands of times, and rarely did it seem to him that contrast could be said to have been directly toxic.
+He has administered contrast thousands of times, and rarely did it seem to him that contrast could be said to have been directly toxic.
 There were often far too many variables at play.

 Newhouse decided to go back to the primary literature.
-In 2006, he and a colleague reviewed over 3,000 studies on contrast-induced nephropathy and came to an astounding conclusion—only two had used control groups, and neither of those had found that contrast was dangerous.
+In 2006, he and a colleague reviewed more than 3,000 studies on contrast-induced nephropathy and came to an astounding conclusion — only two had used control groups, and neither of those had found that contrast was dangerous.

 "Everyone assumed that any kidney injury after contrast was a result of the contrast," Newhouse said, "but these studies had no control groups!"